norulshahlam/spring-jwt2/README.md

+# Spring Security with JWT - Version 5 - Add more URL requests

+All this while we only have getAllUser() and refresh token in our controller.
+Lets add more requests handler!

+- Get 1 user
+- Create user
+- Create role
+- Add role to a user

+### Test

+Get 1 user:

 # Spring Security with JWT - Version 4 - Refresh JWT token

 During successful login, an access token and refresh token is generated.
 Access token usually have short expiry so when we attempt to make a request later it will fail.
 To overcome this, we have our refresh token which has longer expiry.
 We will use this to generate a new set of access and refresh token, similar to when we /login